-4.1 Navigation
+4.2 Navigation

-- 14. Disable all power management. - 15.
-Go to the Home Menu and wait for 30 minutes. - 16.
-Set the meter to begin accumulating true power values at an interval of less than or equal to 1 reading per second.
-Accumulate power values for a minimum of 5 minutes, or longer if so specified by the Signatory for stabilisation, and record the average (arithmetic mean) value observed during that period.
+- 1. Disable all auto power down, - 2.
+Go to the Home Menu and wait for 15 minutes. - Set the meter to begin accumulating true power values at an interval of less than or equal to 1 reading per second.
+Accumulate power values for 10 minutes (or longer depending on stabilisation method used) and record the average (arithmetic mean). - 4.
+Follow the stabilisation method chosen in 4.1.

-4.2.
-Active Gaming
+4.3 Active Gaming

-- 17. Insert selected game into the Games Console. - 18.
-Ensure that the game is fully loaded and updated to the latest version. - 19.
+- 5. Insert selected game into the Games Console. - 6.
+Ensure that the game is fully loaded and updated to the latest version. - 7.
 Select offline single-player option if available.
-If not available, follow user instructions to start normal expected method of game play. - 20.
+If not available, follow user instructions to start normal expected method of game play. - 8.
 Start game and move beyond any introductory section.
-Play the game for 30 minutes. - 21.
+Play the game for 30 minutes. - 9.
 Set the meter to begin accumulating true power values at an interval of less than or equal to 1 reading per second.
-Continue to play the game and accumulate power values for the following 5 minutes, or longer if so specified by the Signatory for stabilisation, of the game and record the average (arithmetic mean) value observed during that period. - 22.
-Close the game application and eject the game. - 23.
-Repeat test for all three games.
+Continue to play the game and accumulate power values for the following 5 minutes, or longer if so specified by the Signatory for stabilisation, of the game and record the average (arithmetic mean) value observed during that period.